-Gomphosis is articulation in which the surfaces of a bony components are adapted to each other like a peg in a hole.
+Gomphosis is articulation in which the surfaces of bony components are adapted to each other like a peg in a hole.
 This is illustrated by the articulations of the roots of the teeth with the alveoli of the mandible and maxillae.

 A type of joint in which two bony components are joined directly by a ligament, cord or aponeurotic membrane.

-The shaft of tibia joins shaft of fibula by a membrane to form tibiofibular syndesmosis which allows slight amount of motion with movements of knee and ankle joints.
+The shaft of tibia joins shaft of fibula by a membrane to form tibiofibular syndesmosis which allows a slight amount of motion with movements of knee and ankle joints.